stooby/SCML/README.md

 	A1.
 With the SC server booted, evaluate chunk #2.

 	A2.
-Launch WekiInputHelper and open the WekiInputHelper file included in the “WekinatorProjectFiles” folder.
+Launch WekiInputHelper and open the “VocWhistle_inpHelp.inputproj” file included in the “WekinatorProjectFiles” folder.
 Click “Start Listening” and click on the “Send and Monitor” tab.

 	A3.
-Launch Wekinator and open the Wekinator project file included in the “WekinatorProjectFiles” folder.
+Launch Wekinator and open the “VocWhistle_ld-mfcc-pitch_1.wekproj” project file included in the “WekinatorProjectFiles” folder.
 Click “Start Listening” and “Run.”

 	A4.
 Within the “SCML.scd” file in SuperCollider, evaluate item #3 to activate the auto-harmonizer & auto-tuner instrument example.

 	- You should hear the auto-harmonizer processing your voice when you sing into the mic.
 Singing different vowels (AH, EH, EE, OH, OO) will change the harmonizer chord presets.

 	- Whistling will switch the instrument into ‘auto-tune’ mode.

 	A5.
 When you’re done, evaluate chunk #4 to shutdown this instrument example.
 (You can re-evaluate item #3 to restart the instrument after it’s been shutdown.)